SeLite/SeLite.github.io/HandlingData.md

         * the import filter can set set next values of SQLite `INTEGER PRIMARY KEY AUTOINCREMENT` columns in special table [sqlite_sequence](http://www.sqlite.org/fileformat2.html#seqtab) (which is present only after there is at least one table with `INTEGER PRIMARY KEY AUTOINCREMENT` column).
       * both options reuse IDs from rolled back transaction
       * (both options require the key to be `INTEGER`, not `INT`)
-    * app DB-specific
+    * [app DB]-specific
       * **PostgreSQL sequences**
         * if a transaction dies/is rolled back, it increases the sequence anyway, and any next transaction will use the next value.
-That's incompatible with SQLite `INTEGER PRIMARY KEY` and SQLite `INTEGER PRIMARY KEY AUTOINCREMENT`
+That's incompatible with SQLite `INTEGER PRIMARY KEY` and SQLite `INTEGER PRIMARY KEY AUTOINCREMENT`.
-        * in the initial app DB, last values of all (relevant) ID sequences must reflect the highest IDs in the respective tables.
+        * when importing/loading [app DB], last values of all (relevant) ID sequences must reflect the highest IDs in the respective tables.
 I.e. either
           * the last created record in each table still exists and it didn't get deleted.
 Otherwise Postgres sequence would use a subsequent ID for the next new record, while SQLite would use the ID of the deleted record (since the data dump doesn't contain the deleted record, and SQLite doesn't know that it has existed in past), or
           * when/just after the data dump from Postgres to SQLite, reset Postgres sequences to return the next available id for each relevant table.
 E.g. `SELECT setval('your_table_id_seq', (SELECT MAX(id) FROM your_table)+1)`
         * **simplified approach**